MSLNZ/GTC/docs/API/uncertain_numbers.rst

     >>> print(Phi_20_deg)
     30.4(1.8)

-The value of 30.4 degrees for the angle at 20 metres from the pole has a standard uncertainty of 1.8 degrees.
+The value of 30.4 degrees obtained for the angle, at 20 metres from the pole, has a standard uncertainty of 1.8 degrees.

 Uncertain complex numbers
 -------------------------

-To define an uncertain number for a complex quantity, at least two pieces of information are needed:

-    #.
-A *value* (a measured, or approximate, value of the quantity)
-    #.
-An *uncertainty* (for complex quantities, there are different ways of characterising the extent of the distribution associated with the measurement error).

 The function :func:`~core.ucomplex` is often used to define uncertain complex number inputs.

 Example: AC electric circuit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~